• Skip to primary navigation

 slices of buckwheat bread up close.

-This hearty, gluten free buckwheat bread is made with 100% buckwheat flour and is a top a delightful change of pace from ordinary bread.
+This hearty, buckwheat bread recipe is made with 100% buckwheat flour and is a delightful change of pace from ordinary gluten-free bread.
 Packed with pumpkin seeds, sunflower seeds, and flax seeds, it’s a nutrient rich bread that makes amazing sandwiches and delicious slices of toast.

 inside of loaf of buckwheat bread.